-We are continuing to closely look at local news and covering events and stories that best relate to the students of NC State's campus.
+• We are continuing to closely look at local news and covering events and stories that best relate to the students of NC State's campus, with diversity of coverage a high priority.

-On September 29, we submitted a total of 80 pages.
 Our next deadline is December 1 and we will submit a total of 64 pages.
+Our cover deadline is Dec.
+15.